Cancer Connect Collaborative

 Collaborative Releases New Cancer Materials

-The Cancer Connect Collaborative’s recommendations for next steps in cancer innovation include removing barriers to utilizing biometric data, which better allows researchers and physicians to test for genes, proteins and other biomarkers that can guide treatment and create new cancer breakthroughs.
+The Cancer Connect Collaborative’s recommendations for the next steps in cancer innovation include removing barriers to utilizing biometric data, which better allows researchers and physicians to test for genes, proteins and other biomarkers that can guide treatment and create new cancer breakthroughs.

 View the full Florida Cancer Report